-Connectwise (CW) Manage and the RMM tools do an excellent job of tracking software etc included on the contract, so we recommend that the CW Agreement be the master for contract billing.
-The base amount and additions from the Connectwise agreement will push to eAutomate and update the line items on the contract when the agreement is billed in Connectwise.
-This sync does not push any information from eAutomate to Connectwise.
+ConnectWise Manage and the RMM tools do an excellent job of tracking products included in agreements, so we recommend that the ConnectWise Agreement be the master for contract billing.
+This sync process will take the agreement invoices from ConnectWise and create matching contracts in e-automate.
+The base amount and additions from the ConnectWise agreement will push to e-automate and update the line items on the contract when the agreement is billed in ConnectWise.
+This sync does not push any information from e-automate to ConnectWise.

 * * *